 B&W landscape photography looks best with long exposures, high contrast light, and simple compositions.
 Use strong, textured subjects and leading lines along with long exposures to blur water and clouds.
 The simpler the image, the more dramatic the outcome.

 There are plenty of great artists out there who make great examples for this kind of work.
 My favorite artists right now that continue to inspire my work are Michael Kenna and Hengki Koentjoro.
-Studying the works of the masters is far and away the best path to learning how to take incredible landscape photographs.
+Studying the works of the masters is the best path to learning how to take incredible landscape photographs.

 The reason long exposures work so well is because they create contrast between the blurry and the textured parts of the image.
 The blurry parts become negative space that brings your eyes directly to the texture.
 Just the same way as dark parts of an image draw your eyes to the light.